Knowledge Frontiers: International Interdisciplinary Research Projects 2024

 In addition, this round has further funding from the UK’s International Science Partnerships Fund managed by the Department for Science, Innovation and Technology.
 This additional funding is focused on enabling UK-based early career researchers to work with early career researchers in the USA, Japan, Switzerland, South Korea, India, Israel and Canada.
 In the context of this call, funding from the International Science Partnerships Fund is not funded by Official Development Assistance (ODA), therefore applications for this funding are not to be ODA-eligible.

 The Principal Investigator (PI) must be a researcher from the humanities and social sciences and be based at an eligible UK university or research institute.
 The PI must be of postdoctoral or above status (or have equivalent research experience) and be an early career researcher (up to 7 years post-PhD excluding any career breaks).

 The involvement of Co-Applicants based overseas is required.
 At least one Co-Applicant based outside of the UK must be an early career researcher.
 It is required that amongst the PI and Co-Applicant(s) there is a range of disciplines from the humanities and the social sciences.

 For more details about the programme and the eligibility requirements, please see the Scheme Notes.

 Value and duration

 Funding can be used to support the time of the Principal Investigator and Co-Applicants; postdoctoral (or equivalent) research assistance; travel, fieldwork and related expenses; and networking costs.
-Awards are offered on a 100% full economic costing basis.
+Awards are offered on an 80% full economic costing basis.